 result?
 Younger people

-.
+are leaving churches in droves.
 Here’s what I know to be true.
 If the church

 is going to continue to reach the next generations: I have to be willing to give